Mongoloraphidia: Habitat and distribution

-Mongoloraphidia are exclusively confined to the eastern palearctic biogeogrphical region, which contains land east of the Ural Mountains and north of South and Southeast Asia.
+Mongoloraphidia are exclusively confined to the eastern palearctic biogeographical region, which contains land east of the Ural Mountains and north of South and Southeast Asia.
 Their distribution is not continuous.
 Rather, it is fragmented into many isolated populations that are confined to montane (mountainside) forest and steppe islands, which are separated by arid basins and deserts like the Kyzylkum, Karakum, and Taklamakan.
 Within this vast geographical range, there are two primary regions of diversity.

-The Central Asiatic Mountain Region encompasses the Tien Shan, Pamir-Alao, Fergana Altai, and Hissar mountain ranges.
+The Central Asiatic Mountain Region encompasses the Tien Shan, Pamir-Alay, Fergana Altai, and Hisar mountain ranges.
 This is the primary center for genus speciation.
 In Kyrgyzstan, Uzbekistan, and Tajikistan, nearly 30 Mongoloraphidia species have been described, many restricted to single mountain slopes or valleys.
 Diversity of the species has been shown to peak at elevations between 1,500 and 2,500 meters, primarily in juniper woodlands and open mountainside steppes.
 The Fergana Valley, Alai Range, and Talas Basin are considered zones of sympatry, in which up to five species occur together and are ecologically separated through habitat partitioning and staggered flight times.

 The East Asiatic Region includes Japan, Taiwan, and regions of northern and central China.
 Unlike the highly speciated central Asian region, this eastern distribution is represented by significantly fewer relict lineages.
 These taxa are allopatric and do not display overlap in range, with each native to specific mountain regions and forests.

 Mongoloraphidia displays a significant amount of endemism.
 More than 80% of described species are only known from single localities or small mountain systens.
 Oftentimes, these areas are no larger than a few tens of kilometers.
 M. nurgiza, for example, is believed to be confined to a single juniper valley in eastern Kyrgyzstan.